Skip to content

 A new start full of love

-Maman 23 mai Paris, weaning is not the end of the bond, but its transformation.
-It's the end of one beautiful chapter to begin another, full of new ways to show your love, care and connection.
-Whatever weaning path you choose, do it with confidence, patience and lots of love for yourself and your little one.
-And don't forget that 23maiparis.com is with you every step of the way, offering you clothing and accessories designed for your comfort and well-being.
+Mom 23 mai Paris, weaning is not the end of the bond, but its transformation.
+It is the end of one beautiful chapter and the beginning of another, full of new ways to show your love, attention, and connection.
+Whatever path you choose for weaning, do it with confidence, patience, and lots of love for yourself and your little one.
+Discover our nursing wear collection thoughts to accompany every mother, at every stage of her journey.

 Celebrate every drop, every cuddle, every look shared during breastfeeding.
 You've done a wonderful job!